Perth, Tasmania

-Perth is a town in the Australian Island of Tasmania.
+Perth is a town on the Australian island of Tasmania.
 It lies 20 km south of Launceston, on the Midland Highway.
 The town had a population of 3,233 at the 2021 census, and is part of the Northern Midlands Council.

 Like nearby Longford, Perth is a historic town with many buildings dating back to the early 19th century.
 It is the first major town out of Launceston on the route to Hobart, and also serves as a major junction for people bypassing Launceston on the route from Hobart to the northwest of the state.

 History

 Perth was settled in 1821 by Governor Lachlan Macquarie.
 He was staying nearby with the pastoralist David Gibson and named it after Gibson's hometown of Perth, Scotland.
 It was proclaimed as a township in 1836.

 John Skinner Prout painted a view of the town in 1845, with various parts of the inland mountains showing in the painting.
 Edward Paxham Brandard engraved the picture in 1874.